David Trew, Executive Director (780.496.3474)

 Billie started with NSWA in the spring of 2001.
 Her involvement with economic development in rural communities, experience with the public participation process and use of strategic communication techniques are some of the resources she calls upon.
 Her free-lance journalism exploits spanned over thirty years, wherein she wrote for Harrowsmith Magazine, Western Producer, Chatalaine, Chickadee and produced weekly columns for various newspapers in Alberta and B.C.
 The skills she developed there have been useful in producing "The North Saskatchewan River Guide", "The Heritage River Study" and her most recent publication, "Living in the SHED" which is due to be released in 2014.

 Melissa Logan has a degree in Biology from the University of Alberta (2001) and started working with the NSWA in February 2011.
 Melissa has experience in watershed management planning, state of the watershed reporting, limnology, surface water quality assessment, treatment wetland design, bioengineering, health and safety, and wetland and riparian area conservation.
 Melissa has worked with many different watershed stewardship groups across the province on watershed management initiatives, and has been involved with two different working groups on the Alberta Water Council.
+For the NSWA, Melissa works with several sub watershed groups.
+She was the lead planner in developing the Mayatan Lake State of the Watershed Report and is now working on a draft Mayatan Lake Integrated Watershed Management Plan (Modeste sub watershed).
+She is also working in the Sturgeon River sub watershed with a municipa; task force tasked with implementing recommendations from the Sturgeon River State of the Watershed Report.
 Outside work, Melissa is an avid photographer, motorcyclist, roller derby player and bootcamp instructor.

 Marilou Montemayor, Watershed Planning & Management Coordinator (780.496.2870)